RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-lba-setup.md

     rladmin cluster config handle_redirects enabled
 ```

-An additional setting can be done to allow (on average) closer termination of client connection to where Redis shard is located.
-This is an optinoal setting.
+An additional setting can be done to allow (on average) closer termination of client connection to where the Redis shard is located.
+This is an optional setting.

 ```sh
     # enable sparse placement by default